scitran/client/Gears.md

 ## Gears
-Certain types of programs are run routinely by many users.
-Such programs can be installed within Flywheel as a *Gear*.
+Gears are executable programs installed in the Flywheel site.
+Typically, these are programs that are of interest to many users.
 The installation is usually managed by Flywheel itself or by the site manager.
 You can see the set of *Gears* installed at your site by clicking on 'Gears installed' on the left panel of the Flywheel web page.

+Gears are implemented using a low-overhead virtual machine called a Docker container.
+This makes the Gears portable across systems.
+If you hear about a *Gear* at a site other than your own, you can ask for it to be installed.
+If you know of a program that you think many people would like to have installed as a Gear, you can ask your site manager.

+There is continuing growth in the number of Gears and what they do.
+For the Lab Edition of Flywheel, where many users share a central resource, the ability to run Gears is usually restricted to programs that have modest computational demands and are used by many users.
+Computationally demanding Gears that are used for specialized purposes are typically installed and run on the Lab Edition so that the costs of computation and memory can be assigned.

 ### Utility Gears
 * [Flywheel Utility Gears](https://docs.flywheel.io/display/EM/Utility+Gears)